bu-528-sp19/DevSecOps-Secure-Cloud-Enclaves/README.md

 5. Java Workflow

 ### Storage and Logging:
-Object storage and its security and logging components will be designed as follows:
+Object storage and its security and logging components are designed as follows:
-* Storage will be implemented in the form of buckets that can house any number of objects
+* Storage is implemented in the form of buckets that can house any number of objects
-* A dedicated bucket will be used to store logs
+* A dedicated bucket is used to store logs
-* Only SSL requests will be allowed on the buckets
+* Only SSL requests are allowed on the buckets
-* Public read/write will be disabled on the buckets
+* Public read/write is disabled on the buckets
-* Versioning will be enabled on the buckets, which implies that:
+* Versioning is enabled on the buckets, which implies that:
   * Previous versions of objects can be restored
   * Deleted objects can be restored
-* Logging will be enabled on the buckets, which implies that:
-  * Object level logging will monitor and record the operations carried out on objects within a bucket
-  * Server access logging will monitor and record the requests that are made to a bucket
-* All traffic and management events in the cloudspace will be logged
+* Logs are generated through the APIs we have created and scripted and are stored on the buckets
-* Log file validation will be enabled
+* Log file validation is enabled

 ### Accounts & Credentials:
-The DoD (Department of Defense) requirements regarding accounts and credentials will be implemented.
+The DoD (Department of Defense) requirements regarding accounts and credentials were to be implemented.
 These requirements are as follows:
-* A 60-day maximum password lifetime will be imposed, on both user and application credentials
+* A 60-day maximum password lifetime should be imposed, on both user and application credentials
-* Passwords will adhere to a specification of “at a minimum, a case sensitive 8-character mix of upper case letters, lower case letters, numbers, and special characters, including at least one of each.”
+* Passwords should adhere to a specification of “at a minimum, a case sensitive 8-character mix of upper case letters, lower case letters, numbers, and special characters, including at least one of each.”
 [1]
+* However, as we do not have permissions to change/modify keystone credentials, and also, as the MOC is moving away from Keystone credentials and more towards institution single sign-on, we are not managing accounts and credentials as a part of this project.

 ### Keys & Encryption:
-Encryption and Key Management is a stretch goal that includes:
+Encryption and Key Management (which was originally a stretch goal, now a part of the MVP) includes:
-* Enabling encryption on object storage buckets, which implies that:
-  * All objects will be encrypted when they are stored in the buckets
-* Encrypting volumes (combination of multiple partitions into a single logical unit of storage) [2]
-* Rotation of access keys (Still needs to verified whether applicable on MOC)
+* Designing an API to encrypt the objects before uploading them to the bucket, and decrypting before serving to the user.
+* Generating keys and storing them.

 ### Java Workflow:
 The end goal of this project is to combine the scripts and processes into a consolidated product, which can be released as a part of CONS3RT.
 This is envisioned to be built using workflows designed in Java.